Mechanical Project Engineer Jobs at Google with Visa Sponsorship

 Which visa types does Google commonly use for Mechanical Project Engineers?

 Google typically uses the H-1B for Mechanical Project Engineers who are subject to the annual cap lottery.
 Australian citizens are often sponsored on the E-3 visa, which bypasses the lottery entirely and allows year-round filing.
-Candidates from Singapore or Chile may be eligible for the H-1B1.
+Candidates from Singapore or Chile may be eligible for the H-1B1 visa.
 The right visa depends on your citizenship, not just the role.

 What qualifications does Google expect for Mechanical Project Engineer roles?